Applications of Grassmannian flows to coagulation systems: General Smoluchowski-type equation

 Taking the limit $x\to0$ we see that $g(0;t)=p(0;t)$ which equals zero.
 Further, we can differentiate this linear convolution relation so that we have,

 Taking the limit $x\to0$ we find that $\pa_xg(0;t)=\pa_xp(0;t)+p(0;t)q_\ast(x;t)$, which is also zero.
 Taking further derivatives up to and including order `$n-1$' and taking the limit $x\to0$, reveals that $\pa_x^\ell g(0;t)=\pa_x^\ell p(0;t)$ for all $\ell=0,1,2,\ldots,n-1$ and $t\in[0,T]$ and thus the function $g=g(x;t)$, defined in this manner, satisfies all of the boundary conditions; as well as the initial condition $g(x;0)=g_0(x)$.
-Together with the Local Existence Theorem~\ref{thm:localexistence}, the result of all this is the following, which is the \emph{main result} of this section. \begin{corollary}[Explicit solution] For some $T>0$, the solution $g=g(x;t)$ to the general Smoluchowski-type equation given in Definition~\ref{def:gSmoluchowski} is explicitly given by,
+Together with the Local Existence Theorem~\ref{thm:localexistence}, the \emph{main result} of this section is the following. \begin{corollary}[Explicit solution] For some $T>0$, the solution $g=g(x;t)$ to the general Smolu-chowski-type equation given in Definition~\ref{def:gSmoluchowski} is explicitly given by,

-for $t\in[0,T]$, where $\pf=\pf(s;t)$ and $\qf=\qf(s;t)$ satisfy the linear equations given in Definition~\ref{def:lineareqns} (with their explicit solution formulae stated directly afterwards).
+for $t\in[0,T]$, where $\pf=\pf(s;t)$ and $\qf=\qf(s;t)$ satisfy the linear equations given in Prescription~\ref{def:lineareqns} (with their explicit solution formulae stated directly afterwards).
 This solution satisfies the boundary conditions stated in Definition~\ref{def:gSmoluchowski}.
 That it satisfies the general Smoluchowski-type equation in Definition~\ref{def:gSmoluchowski}, can be checked by direct substitution. \end{corollary}